GiordanaFurquim/Petition-SOS-Amazonia/README.md

 # Petition-SOS-Amazonia
-The idea behind this project is to create an online petition that visitors can sign to make their voice heard on an issue.
+The idea behind this project was to create an online petition that visitors can sign to make their voice heard on an issue.
 The stack of this application is Node.js/Express, JavaScript/Handlebars.js, CSS 3, HTML5, SQL/Postgres, Cookie Session/CSRF-Token.

 <img width="940" alt="petition-main" src="https://user-images.githubusercontent.com/50359290/67025162-dc05aa00-f105-11e9-8280-e673fd353feb.PNG">